anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `transitionDuration`
 - `mode`

-`width` and `height` specify size of the chart in pixels (default value for both is 500).
-It is possible to change default `paddings` that are used for axes, titles, labels and dendograms (for heatmaps). `paddings` must be a list with at least one of the following four elements:
-`"top", "right", "bottom"` and `"left"`. `showLegend` is a boolean property, which specifies whether or not to show any legend at all.
-In similar manner with `showPanel` one can show or hide instrument panel (grey triangle in the right upper corner).
+`width` and `height` specify the chart size in pixels (the default value for both is 500).
+It is possible to change default `paddings` that are used for axes, titles, labels and dendrograms (for heatmaps). `paddings` must be a list with at least one of the following four elements:  `"top", "right", "bottom"` and `"left"`. `showLegend` is a boolean property, which specifies whether or not to show any legend at all.
+Similarly, with `showPanel`, one can show or hide the instrument panel (grey triangle in the right upper corner).

 ```r